 All that was necessary was a priest, pastor, reverend, or minister.
 That was it.
 Moreover, marriage requirements didn’t have such things as prenuptial or written concepts for divorce.
 Although a basic idea of divorce did exist – just not with so many aspects that are so prevalent today.

 “Common Law” marriage laws became so archaic simply because of the fact that many people would desert their spouses after entering into marriage with no compensation – either emotional or financial – to the other party.

 So the law had to step in – get things written down.
 Marriage requirements became stiffer.
 “Common Law” marriage laws became less common and more specific.
 Marriage requirements were part of the legal faction of society and not a standard in a household.

 Are You Pursuing a “Common Law” Marriage?

 In Maryland, know that the only way to do that is to enter a state that recognizes it.
 And if you want to move to Maryland, do so.
-Go through the correct process to file your “common” marriage with the court system, and it will be treated just as any marriage.
+Go through the correct process to file your “common” marriage with the court system, and it will be treated just like any marriage.